wen227/Pokemon_Classification/README.md

 # Pokemon_Classification
+基于卷积神经网络的宝可梦分类.

-Pokemon Classification based on CNN, which can classify 5 different classes including Bulbasaur、Charmander、Mewtwo、Pikachu、Squirtle.
+Pokemon Classification based on CNN, which can classify five classes including Bulbasaur、Charmander、Mewtwo、Pikachu、Squirtle.

-基于卷积神经网络的宝可梦分类
-# In addition
-It's my Design of Neural Networks Course project.
+dataset : Contains the five classes, each class is its own respective subdirectory.

+examples : Contains images that will be using to test our CNN.

+result : Contains result pictures and model.

+model.py : Convolutional Neural Network model.

+train.py : Use this script to train Keras CNN, plot the accuracy/loss.

+predict_plot.py : Use this script to predict example images and plot result.

+predict_test.py : Use this script to predict textset images and print confusion matrix and accurancy.

 # Reference
 1.https://www.pyimagesearch.com/2018/04/16/keras-and-convolutional-neural-networks-cnns/